strange, powerful spirits

 WEEKLY SPECIALS (dine-in only, excludes events)

-• fried chicken & sake thursday - $2 off kfc / half-price sake flights / 20% off sake bottles
+chicken & sake thursday - $2 off kfc, $2 off doughnuts, half-price sake flights, 20% off sake btls

-• sunday funday - $1 off can/bottle beer & seltzers / $5 sake bombs
+sunday funday - $5 sake bombs, $10 cocktail specials, $1 off can/bottle beer & seltzers

 ramen